 - Protect tanks from vehicle impact. - Install and maintain hose connections so that the flange couplings are protected and leaks are reduced. - Valves should remain closed when not in use. - Label tanks with product information. - Inspect tanks and pipes monthly for leaks, spills, and deterioration. - Permanent tanks must be located in impervious secondary containment surrounded by dikes or UL approved double-walled.
-The dike must be of sufficient height to provide a containment volume of either 10 percent of the total enclosed tank volume or 110 percent of the volume contained in the largest tank, whichever is greater, or if a single tank, 110 percent of the volume of that tank. - All hoses and connections should be contained within the secondary containment enclosure. - Shut-off valves for secondary containment should remain closed at all times, unless draining rainwater.
+The dike must be of sufficient height to provide a containment volume of either 10 percent of the total enclosed tank volume or 110 percent of the volume contained in the largest tank, whichever is greater, or if a single tank, 110 percent of the volume of that tank.

-• Liquid deicer mixed with rainwater needs to be disposed of properly.

-- Pumped back into tanks.

-- Discharged to sanitary sewer.

-- Used on roads as dust suppressant.

-- Leave product remaining at the end of the season in the tank.

-- Bucket used to collect drippage that occurs when filling should be placed within the containment unit and covered to prevent the introduction of rainwater.
+- All hoses and connections should be contained within the secondary containment enclosure. - Shut-off valves for secondary containment should remain closed at all times, unless draining rainwater. - Liquid deicer mixed with rainwater needs to be disposed of properly. - Pumped back into tanks. - Discharged to sanitary sewer. - Used on roads as dust suppressant. - Leave product remaining at the end of the season in the tank. - If a bucket is used to collect deicer spills during loading or unloading it should be placed within the containment unit and covered to prevent the introduction of rainwater.

-Service Level Quality Measurement
+7-9 Service Level Quality Measurement